huggingface/blog/ambassadors-program.md

 - Be at least 18 years of age.
 - Validate your student status.
-- Have taken at least one Machine Learning/Data Science course (online course are considered as well)
+- Have taken at least one machine learning/data science course (online course are considered as well)
 - Be enrolled in an accredited college or university
 - Be a user of the Hugging Face Hub and/or the Hugging Face’s libraries for at least six months.
 - Acknowledge the [Code of Conduct](https://www.notion.so/Hugging-Face-Code-of-Conduct-45eeeafa9ef44c5e888a2952619fdfa8)**.** Community is at the center of the Hugging Face ecosystem.
 Because of that, we strictly adhere to our [Code of conduct](https://docs.google.com/document/d/1D-HtACsgPjh3qfeueqkgUr2jMipaP_JsLTYydbEuG2c/edit#).
 If any ambassador infringes it or behaves inadequately, they will be excluded from the Program.